Donald Trump Tweets The Wrong ‘Ivanka’ Instead Of His Daughter, Gets Scolded On Climate Change In Return

 — Ivanka Trump (@IvankaTrump) January 17, 2017

-Donald Trump will be given the option to take over the US President’s official @POTUS account or maintain his own once he assumes the Presidency in three days.
+Donald Trump will be given the option to take over the U.S. President’s official @POTUS account or maintain his own once he assumes the presidency in three days.

 Trump has earned a notorious reputation for his vitriolic tweets, in which he continually criticized political opponents and lambasted “fake news” that were openly critical of him.